-The term describes the river system of an area or flow of water through different channels.
-Many of the small streams rivers come together to form the main river from different directions which drain into a large water body such as lake or sea or ocean.
+The term describes the river system of an area or the flow of water through different channels.
+Many of the small streams and rivers come together to form the main river from different directions which drain into a large water body such as a lake sea or ocean.

 The area drained by a single river and its tributaries is termed a drainage basin.
 The Amazon River is the world’s largest drainage basin.
 In India, The Ganga River is the largest drainage basin.

 Any mountain or an upland that separates or divides the two drainage basins is termed as water divide.

 Importance of lakes

 Lakes in India